c4pt000/docker-fedora-downgrade/README.md

 # docker-fedora-downgrade
 # System upgrade is only officially supported and tested over 2 releases at most (e.g. from 33 to 35).
 If you need to upgrade over more releases, it is recommended to do it in several smaller steps

+# downgrading using the same command for some reason supports major jumps down 35 to 28 etc
 ```

 through docker run -it -d --net host -v /:/rootdir fedora:35